 Your IT team can enact policies and procedures to take maximum advantage of disk encryption to add a powerful layer of security around your data.

-For more detail about disk encryption, please read here.
+For more details on disk encryption, please read here.

 10. Implement Mobile Device Management (MDM)